 They could, for example, create a stylized little man in the center of the page, and to express protection and security, draw a box around him (which could for example represent a house).

 But if we look at him through Chinese characters, all the designer in question has done is draw the character 囚 (the character 人, person, substitutes the stylized little man).

-The problems is, even if the poor designer didn’t know that, in Mandarin that character means “prisoner”.
+The problem is, even if the poor designer didn’t know that in Mandarin that character means “prisoner”.
 So, if the designer were to be hired by the Chinese, he would be forced to change his design for “protection and security” since all the Chinese would see is a “prisoner”.

 Another similar example is associated with the character 困 (which indicates tiredness, difficulty, famine).
 It’s a square 口 with the character 木 inside (which means tree).

 If you were to pay attention when touring China, you’ll note that there are practically no places (gardens, squares, fences) with only one tree inside.
 The number will be greater than or equal to two.